k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

 ![image](images/03_http_2.PNG)

-The above Broadway flow uses a **Actor** to connect to the HTTP server populating the predefined HTTP interface into the **interface** input argument.
+The above Broadway flow uses an **Http** Actor to connect to the HTTP server populating the predefined HTTP interface into the **interface** input argument.
 The **path** input argument should be populated by the path relative to the interface.